McKendree University: Residence halls

 The suite-style and apartment-style halls are predominantly upperclassmen; freshmen are not allowed to live in McKendree West Apartments.
 Suite-style residence halls are located in a 70-student complex on the eastern edge of campus called The Suites.
 The suites are co-ed by suite and include three bedrooms, one bathroom, and a common area.
 McKendree West Apartments are the university-owned apartment-style residence housing option.
 McKendree West houses approximately 380 students and is co-ed by apartment.
 They are located a half mile from the main campus.
-The university offers a shuttle service to transport residents to and from McKendree West, called the Bogey Bus named after McKendree's mascot, Bogey the Bearcat.
+The university offers a shuttle service to transport residents to and from McKendree West, called the Bogey Bus after McKendree's mascot, Bogey the Bearcat.

 On October 23, 2010, the university held a groundbreaking ceremony for two new residence halls.
 The new 75,000 sqft residence halls are designed in a modern glass-and-brick style of architecture to blend with other modern buildings on campus as well as the many historic brick buildings.
 Each new hall is a three-story structure connected by a two-floor glass bridge.
 The new residence halls tentatively named "New Residence Hall: East" and "New Residence Hall: West" were completed in time for the 2011–2012 academic year.
 Due to this addition, McKendree University was able to recruit their largest first-year enrollment in 185 years: class of 2017.